prakharmrsl/easypcceo.github.io/pages/improve-internet-speed-gaming.md

 ### What is the Best Internet Speed for Gaming and Streaming?

-Obviously the best internet speed is as fast as possible - but realistically speaking, anything above
+Obviously the best internet speed is as fast as possible - but realistically speaking, anything above 20-30 Mbps and you're fine.

+You won't experience any issues, you'll have good ping and won't need to worry about too many others using the network.

 ### How do I Prioritize My Internet for Gaming?

+First, identify your gaming console's (or PC's) MAC address.
+It's a unique identifier number that all devices have.

+Next, you'll need to refer to the model number of your modem/router.
+This way you can login to your control panel and prioritize the MAC address of your device, and/or limit the bandwidth of others.